HaxeFlixel/flixel-docs/documentation/01_tutorial/11-10-ui-and-combat.html.md

 	}
 	```

 	This class extends `FlxTypedGroup<FlxSprite>` so that it can hold all of our `FlxSprite` objects.
-It is composed of 5 different items: a background (black, with a 1-pixel thick white line along the bottom), 2 `FlxText` objects: 1 for Health, and 1 for Money, and 2 `FlxSprite`s, for the icons to go next to the `FlxText`s.
-At the end of our constructor, we have a `forEach` call - we use this to iterate through each of the items in this group, and it just sets their `scrollFactor.x` and `scrollFactor.y` to 0, meaning, even if the camera scrolls, all of these items will stay at the same position relative to the screen.
+It is composed of 5 different items: a background (black, with a 1-pixel thick white line along the bottom), 2 `FlxText` objects: 1 for health, and 1 for money, and two `FlxSprite` objects, for the icons to go next to the `FlxText` objects.
+At the end of our constructor, we have a `forEach()` call - we use this to iterate through each of the items in this group, and it just sets their `scrollFactor.x` and `scrollFactor.y` to 0, meaning, even if the camera scrolls, all of these items will stay at the same position relative to the screen.

 	Finally, we have a function that we can call from anywhere to tell the `HUD` what it should display.

 2. Now let's get it to work and have it update whenever we pick up a coin.
-In your `PlayState`, add to the top of the class:
+In your `PlayState`, add this to the top of the class:

 	```haxe
 	private var _hud:HUD;